-The Little Mermaid statue is only a 10-minute walk from the cruise ship pier in Copenhagen.
+The iconic Little Mermaid statue is a must-see for visitors to Copenhagen and is only a 10-minute walk from the cruise ship pier.
 At less than five feet tall, the little statue is much smaller than most people expect, and she sits on a rock near the shore, not in the middle of the harbor.

 Hans Christian Andersen wrote "The Little Mermaid" fairy tale in 1837, and in 1909 the founder of Carlsberg Breweries, who was fascinated by the story, had the statue built.

 The Little Mermaid statue has sat on her boulder since August 23, 1913, but has had a very turbulent life, with at least eight vandalism attacks.
 She has been dowsed in paint numerous times, had her right arm amputated, been decapitated three times, and even pushed from her rock in 2003.
-Fortunately, the sculptor made a mold, so the Little Mermaid's "parts" have been reattached from the original mold.
+Fortunately, the sculptor made a mold, so the Little Mermaid's "parts" have been re-created by recasting the bronze using the original mold.

 City Hall Square

 The City Hall is near Tivoli Gardens and the Stroget pedestrian mall and is a good place to start a tour of Copenhagen.
 The lobby has a good selection of tourist information and maps.
-The City Hall is free except for the 300-step walk to the top of the tower, which will cost you 20 Kroner.
+The City Hall is free except for the 300-step climb to the top of the tower, which will cost 40 DKK (or free with the Copenhagen Card).
 The large atrium of the City Hall was inspired by the City Hall in Siena, Italy.

 On the exterior front of the City Hall are large polar bears that symbolize Greenland, which is still a protectorate of Denmark.